basakbozkurt/FactCheck-LLM/README.md

     curl -L https://ollama.com/download/ollama-linux-amd64 -o ollama
     chmod +x ollama

-you may need to run command for ollama commands linux
+On Linux, you may need to run commands as follows:

     ./ollama